alterationx10/branch/site/src/lzy/index.md

 # Lzy

-*Lzy* is somewhere between a tiny Effect System, and lazy Futures.
+*Lzy* is somewhere between lazy Futures, and a tiny Effect System.

 ## A Prelude